deepmedia/multiplatform-testing/readme.md

 ### x86_64 binaries

-Testing `x86_64` is disabled by default.
-The reason is simple - these binaries seem to be broken in K/N and hit a segmentation fault.
-This means that the `run<x64Target>Tests` task will always be skipped, despite being defined.
-Should you want to actually run them, explicitly enable them:
+Testing `x86_64` binaries is currently disabled because the workaround we use (see How it works section) does not work for this architecture.
+For this reason, the `run<x64Target>Tests` task is disabled by default and will always be skipped.
+If you are feeling adventurous, the task can be explicitly enabled:

 ```kotlin
 multiplatformTesting {